-The company registered a gross favourable run-off of €1.82m (2016: €1.65m).
-After the effect of reinsurance, this amounts to €1.2m (2016: €1.58m).
+The company registered a gross favourable run-off of €2.58m (2017: €1.82m).
+After the effect of reinsurance, this amounts to €1.88m (2017: €2.00m).

 Variations occur when compared to prior year claims estimates due to a combination of factors including claims being settled for different amounts than estimated, and changes made to reserve estimates as more information becomes available.
-Favourable movements are indicative of a prudent reserving methodology in prior years.
+Favourable movements are indicative of an adequate reserving methodology in prior years.